fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/reading-reflections.md

 - Posted ON TIME at UNM Learn.
 ON TIME means by MIDNIGHT on the due date.
 Late posts are docked .5 points per day.
 Late work once in a while doesn't really affect your grade, but consistently late work does, and turning work in a day or two late is FAR BETTER than not at all.

-## Questions to think about

 ## Connect, don't summarize
 These posts are meant to be something of a creative exercise.
 I (and your classmates) are much more interested in reading about what YOU THINK, rather than a summary of the assignment.
 This exercise is NOT about just regurgitating information or identifying the "right" answer. **There is no right answer.** Everyone is going to have a different take on what's interesting, how things connect, how they don't etc. We can all learn a lot from each other.

 ## Scoring and how these factor in your grade
-- 2 points: Your post clearly demonstrates broad familiarity with the assignment, original thinking, and is clearly articulated.
+- 2 points: Your post clearly demonstrates broad familiarity with the reading assignment, original thinking, and is clearly articulated.

 - 1.5 points: Your post demonstrates some familiarity with the assignment and some original thinking but could use refinement either in thinking or writing.